saisri27/qranalysis/_projects/Quantile_Regression.md

 Bayesian Quantile Regression allows us to include prior or you can say domain knowledge.
 When combining prior with observed data, our prior updated to posterior.
 Bayesian Quantile Regression balances our prior belief with empirical evidence.
 At this stage, the result captures distributional difference across quantile.
 The uncertainty captured through posterior variance.
 We are finally gaining our confidence and the model interpretability.
 And this is the magic with Bayesian Quantile Regression.
 ## Conclusion

 Whoaa !
 Finally !
-I know its too much information but hey we learnt something new in depth .
+I know it's too much information but hey we learnt something new in depth .

 We learnt,

 Quantile regression lets us see beyond the traditional linear regression.
 From our insurance dataset, smoking amplifies costs drastically which means impact of smoking is not uniform, it becomes severe which Multiple linear regression completely misses.
 Quantile Regression works even when data is skewed , has outliers .
-It takes care of heteroskedasticity .However its not perfect and we saw why ?
+It takes care of heteroskedasticity .However it's not perfect and we saw why ?

 We had a lot of fun writing this blog , researching about it .
 They say “What speaks to you , sticks to you “ .
 This Definitely stuck with us , hope it does the same to youu